Wing History

 Civil Air Patrol (CAP) California Wing emblem.

-The patch was allegedly designed by Walt Disney Studios in Los Angeles, California, in the 1950s.2
+The emblem was allegedly designed by Walt Disney Studios in Los Angeles, California, in the 1950s.2

 This logo has been used since the mid-1950s; no information about the original approval date or heraldry is available.